born 1971 Austin, TX, lives and works in Watertown, MA

 The Arch and Anne Giles Kimbrough Grant, The Dallas Museum of Art, Dallas, TX

 SOLO AND TWO PERSON EXHIBITIONS

-Abstracted Landscapes, The Painting Center Project Room, New York, NY (upcoming)
+Envisaged Landscapes, The Painting Center Project Room, New York, NY (solo) (catalog)

-Passing Islands, Boston Design Center, Boston, MA curators The Sphinx Northeast (Kari Adelaide and Max Razdow)
+Passing Islands, Boston Design Center, Boston, MA, curators The Sphinx Northeast (Kari Adelaide and Max Razdow) (solo)